 I developed the unit content into three key areas with the aim of making explicit the incremental stages of the learning process: developing conceptual and theoretical knowledge as tools of critical analysis; understanding key contemporary topical issues and debates and applying both to the third area, communications practice.

 Some of the critical theories and concepts covered on the unit are: Whiteness, critical race theory, cultural democracy, Black feminism, intersectionality and representation.
-Topical issues covered include: Whiteness in media and sport (drawing on the work Hylton & Lawrence and Long & Hylton); Gender, race and representation in the media, representation of Islam and Muslims in the media, representation of the White working classes in media and popular culture and racialized politics in the UK and USA.
+Topical issues covered include: Whiteness in media and sport; gender, race and representation in the media, representation of Islam and Muslims in the media, representation of the White working classes in media and popular culture and racialized politics in the UK and USA.
 Communications practice focuses on advertising, public relations, marketing communications and political communication.

 I have been impressed with the deep level of engagement among the 21 students on the unit, which I believe is attributable both to a genuine interest in the subject and adopting a dialogical pedagogic approach to teaching, enabling the students to talk openly and freely in a relaxed atmosphere.

 It has been a pleasure teaching this unit and the BBC Radio Solent show has been a bonus.
 Two students on this unit: Ray Taiwo (BA Public Relations) and Stacey Kelly-Maher (BA Marketing Communications) took part in interviews with BBC Radio Solent reporter Rebecca Romo on Thursday 13 October.
 The show aired on Monday 17 October during the Breakfast show on 96.1.

 All the students on the unit contributed to the show by helping select the adverts to be featured and providing feedback on the script, which I prepared.
 They also became the audience during the recording of the show, helping to create the atmosphere of a live studio discussion.